Car insurance buyers' guide

 Putting your children on your policy

-While putting children on your car insurance policy can sometimes be a good idea, it’s important to do the maths and check whether adding them to an existing policy pushes up the cost.
+While putting children on your car insurance policy can sometimes be a good idea, it’s important to check whether adding them to an existing policy pushes up the cost.

-Check the car insurance group that your car belongs in – if it’s considered a risky motor, then adding children to the cover may be prohibitively expensive.
+Check the car insurance group that your car belongs in – if it’s considered a risky motor, then adding children to the cover may be really expensive.

 Make a claim

-In the event you need to make a claim, there are a number of things you need to do straight away:
+In the event you need to make a claim, there are a few things you need to do straight away:

 • Make sure everyone involved is safe